denniskuczynski/beanstalkd_view/README.md

 end
 ```

-Breaking changes since 2.0.0!
+Breaking changes since 2.0.0
 ------------------------

 As of version 2.0.0, beanstalkd_view no longer supports connection to multiple beanstalkd
 servers due to a decision to drop connection pool support in the beaneater gem.
+If you want to use the pool feature you should switch to 1.x releases instead.

 Troubleshooting
 ------------------------

 1. CSS/JS assets not being served in Rails when running behind Apache or Nginx

 See http://stackoverflow.com/questions/16167317/sinatra-static-assets-empty/16317727